-In accordance with the Statutory Guidance "Keeping Children Safe in Education" September 2018, the Local Governing Body will ensure that:
+In accordance with the Statutory Guidance "Keeping Children Safe in Education" September 2020, the Local Governing Body will ensure that:

-- The school has a child protection/safeguarding policy, procedures and training in place which are effective and comply with the law at all times.
-The policy is made available publicly. - The policy should be reviewed at least annually or more often, for example in the event of new guidance or a significant incident. - The school operates safer recruitment practices, including appropriate use of references and checks on new staff and volunteers.
-Furthermore, the Head Teacher, a nominated Governor and other staff involved in the recruitment process have undertaken Safer Recruitment Training. - There are procedures for dealing with allegations of abuse against members of staff and volunteers/ people in a position of trust. - There is a senior member of the school's leadership team who is designated to take lead responsibility for dealing with child protection (the "Designated Safeguarding Lead") and there is always cover for this role (at least one deputy) with appropriate arrangements for before/after school and out of term activities. - The Designated Safeguarding Lead undertakes effective Local authority training (in addition to basic child protection training) and this is refreshed every two years.
-In addition to this formal training, their knowledge and skills are updated at regular intervals (at least annually) via safeguarding e-briefings etc. - The Head Teacher, and all other staff and volunteers who work with children (including early years practitioners within settings on the school site), undertake appropriate training which is regularly updated (at least every year); and that new staff and volunteers who work with children are made aware of the school's arrangements for child protection and their responsibilities (including this policy and Part 1 of Keeping Children Safe in Education 2018).
-Training should include indicators of FGM; early signs of radicalisation and extremism; indicators of vulnerability to radicalisation.(Every 3 years)
+- The College has a child protection/safeguarding policy, procedures and training in place which are effective and comply with the law at all times.
+The policy is made available publicly on our website. - The policy should be reviewed at least annually or more often, for example in the event of new guidance or a significant incident. - The College operates safer recruitment practices, including appropriate use of references and checks on new staff and volunteers.
+Furthermore, the Principal, a nominated Governor and other staff involved in the recruitment process have undertaken Safer Recruitment Training. - There are procedures for dealing with allegations of abuse against members of staff and volunteers/ people in a position of trust. - There is a senior member of the College's leadership team who is designated to take lead responsibility for dealing with child protection (the "Designated Safeguarding Lead") and there is always cover for this role (at least one deputy) with appropriate arrangements for before/after school and out of term activities. - The Designated Safeguarding Lead undertakes effective Local authority training (in addition to basic child protection training) and this is refreshed every two years.
+In addition to this formal training, their knowledge and skills are updated at regular intervals (at least annually) via safeguarding e-briefings etc.

-- Any deficiencies or weaknesses in these arrangements brought to the attention of the Governing Body will be rectified without delay. - The Chair of Governors (or, in the absence of a Chair, the Vice Chair) deals with any allegations of abuse made against the Head Teacher, with advice and guidance from the Local Authority Designated Officer (LADO). - Effective policies and procedures are in place and updated annually including a behaviour "code of conduct" for staff and volunteers -"Guidance for Safer Working Practice for those who work with children in education settings October 2015". - Information is provided to the Local Authority (on behalf of the WSCP) when requested, for example through the Annual Safeguarding Return (e.g. section 175 audit and CSE audit). - There is an individual member of the Governing Body who will champion issues to do with safeguarding children and child protection within the school, liaise with the Designated Safeguarding Lead, and provide information and reports to the Governing Body. - The school contributes to inter-agency working in line with statutory guidance "Working Together to Safeguard Children" 2018 including providing a coordinated offer of Early Help for children who require this.
-This Early Help may be offered directly through school provision or via referral to an external support agency.
-Safeguarding arrangements take into account the procedures and practice of the local authority and the Worcestershire Safeguarding Children Partnership (WCSP). - The school complies with all legislative safeguarding duties, including the duty to report suspected or known cases of FGM and the duty to prevent young people from being drawn into terrorism.
-In conjunction with the Head and DSL they should assess the level of risk within the school and put actions in place to reduce that risk.
+- The Principal, and all other staff and volunteers who work with students undertake appropriate training which is regularly updated (at least every year); and that new staff and volunteers who work with students are made aware of the College's arrangements for child protection and their responsibilities (including this policy and Part 1 of Keeping Children Safe in Education 2020).
+Staff training includes indicators of FGM; early signs of radicalisation and extremism; indicators of vulnerability to radicalisation. - Any deficiencies or weaknesses in these arrangements brought to the attention of the Governing Body will be rectified without delay. - The Chair of Governors (or, in the absence of a Chair, the Vice Chair) deals with any allegations of abuse made against the Principal, with advice and guidance from the Local Authority Designated Officer (LADO). - Effective policies and procedures are in place and updated annually including a behaviour "code of conduct" for staff and volunteers -"Guidance for Safer Working Practice for those who work with children in education settings October 2015". - Information is provided to the Local Authority (on behalf of the WSCP) when requested, for example through the Annual Safeguarding Return (e.g. section 175 audit and CSE audit). - There is an individual member of the Governing Body (Sean Devlin) who will champion issues to do with safeguarding children and child protection within the College, liaise with the Designated Safeguarding Lead, and provide information and reports to the Governing Body. - The College contributes to inter-agency working in line with statutory guidance "Working Together to Safeguard Children" 2018 including providing a co-ordinated offer of Early Help for students who require this.
+This Early Help may be offered directly through College provision or via referral to an external support agency.
+Safeguarding arrangements take into account the procedures and practice of the local authority and the Worcestershire Safeguarding Children Partnership (WCSP). - The College complies with all legislative safeguarding duties, including the duty to report suspected or known cases of FGM and the duty to prevent young people from being drawn into terrorism.
+In conjunction with the Principal and DSL we assess the level of risk within the College and put actions in place to reduce that risk.